Brighton Nightlife at it’s Best

 If you are in the centre of the city, then you cannot go wrong with a visit to Ten Green Bottles.
 Here you can kick back with some excellent wines, or pre-book for a personalised tasting event.

-If you are in Hove, and we suggest you should consider this, why not pay a visit to the superb Fourth and Church or visit Hove’s slice of South America at Café Malbec.
+If you are in Hove, and we suggest you should consider this, why not pay a visit to the superb FOURTH AND CHURCH or visit Market Restaurant in Hove, for Spanish wines, sherry and Cava in preference over Prosecco.
 How about a drink in the home of wine, Hotel Du Vin, where their newly renovated bar area is ideal for an intimate drink or something a little livelier.

 Nothing beats a proper boozer

 If you can think of nothing better than a night out down the pub with your mates, then Brighton is the city to come to.
 Whether you are just after somewhere for a few beers or you want to grab a bite to eat as well, Brighton’s pubs are well prepared for all eventualities.
 We can recommend the Victorian splendour of The Cricketers in the historic Lanes, or its neighbour the Black Lion which really comes to life late at night.

 You can also find The Walrus in the Lanes, a roomy pub with a surprising secret upstairs!
 The Mash Tun is a popular pub with craft beers and great burgers from the Sidekick Kitchen.
 Head over towards Hove for a slice of South American charm at The Revelator or if you are after something a little more classic Hove Place is a great option.
 Finally, we can highly recommend visiting The Chimney House in Seven Dials or The West Hill Tavern, both of which serve superb food whilst also being ideal venues for drinks.

 Great eats before the beats